 Consult With an Addiction Professional

 Most people who end up in rehab don’t start out thinking they’re addicted.
 Addiction puts up a wall of denial that convinces you “everything’s fine, nothing to see here.”
-So if you doubt that there is a problem, one of the first things you can do is get a free addiction assessment to find out if you actually have a problem, and what the depth of that problem is.
+So if you doubt that there is a problem, one of the first things you can do is get an addiction assessment to find out if you actually have a problem, and what the depth of that problem is.
 This type of assessment will help you come to grips with your problem and will give you very clear directions on what your options are and where you can go next.
 Some people may need to go to a detox program before rehab, while others may be able to try quitting through a support group.
 In addition, there are different types of rehab programs for different kinds of addiction.
 The range of options available to you can be overwhelming, but talking to a professional can help you parse those options and drill down to the absolute best option for you.
 If you don’t think you’re ready to talk to someone face to face, you can simply contact us, and we’ll answer your questions the best we can.
 Whatever you decide, you have a lifeline ready and waiting.

 Find an Addiction Support Group